Emam96/Camunda_Setup/webModeler.md

 </style>
 # Download the web modeler

-Camunda's web modeler uses BPMN diagrams to visually outline the structure and flow of a process, this is an advantage as it translates the actual flow to an executable logic, which enhances the communication between business and technical staff
+Camunda's web modeler uses BPMN diagrams to visually outline the structure and flow of a process, this is an advantage as it translates the actual flow to an executable logic, which enhances the communication between business and technical staff.

 <img src = "https://cdn-icons-png.freepik.com/512/11905/11905899.png">